chm1975/chm/filecoin_consensus_visualization_toold.md

 <table>
  </td>
-   <td>List pages show complete details of different entities including features like filter, search, sort, etc. Based on the subgraph + backend-API, we have complete access to all data with high speed.
+   <td>The dashboard shows complete details of different entities and allows to organise information using a filter, a keyword search or sort out data by a certain parameters, etc. Based on the subgraph + backend-API, we managed to provide faster access to blockchain data compared to solutions based on Web3 connection.
    </td>
   </tr>
 </table>